 - Cook until all vegetables are soft.
 When ready, take them off the heat.

 - Peel and dice potatoes.
 Cooked them in salted water until soft.
 The smaller you dice the potatoes, the faster they will be ready.

 - When the potatoes are soft, drain the water and transfer the cooked potatoes into a large bowl.
-(Reserve cooking water if your want to make oil-free mashed potatoes.)
+(Reserve cooking water if you want to make oil-free mashed potatoes.)

-- Add dairy-free butter and milk (we use our homemade cashew milk) and season with some salt.
+- Add dairy-free butter and milk (we used our homemade vegan cashew milk) and season with some salt.

 Baking Vegan Shepherd's Pie